Kunori47/Uvote/README.md

 ```

 The `scripts/send-eth.ts` script allows you to:
-- Send test ETH to any wallet address
+- Send test DOT to any wallet address
 - Specify the amount to send
 - Use any of the pre-funded accounts from the local node